nimasalehy/Monte-Carlo-Methods-for-Combined-Belief-Dempster-Rule/README.md

    1. Form the powerset of the frame of discernment, and randomly select nfoc (number of focal sets which is fixed) of its elements
    2. Uniformly generate nfoc numbers between 0 and 1.
 Then, normalize them and assign them as the mass values to the focal sets.

-Plotting RMSE's in log-log scale for comparing RQMC and MC
+Plotting Relative RMSE's in log-log scale for comparing RQMC and MC

 Random shifted Sobol is used for RQMC